Where is Tommy Lee Royce hiding? The Halifax street featured in latest episode of Happy Valley

 Where is Tommy Lee Royce hiding?
-The Halifax area featured in latest episode of Happy Valley
+The Halifax area featured in episode of BBC drama Happy Valley

 The penultimate episode of popular BBC drama Happy Valley saw escaped criminal Tommy Lee Royce go on the run.
 But where is he hiding out?